heindel/heindel.github.io/about.md

 permalink: /about/
 ---

+Hi!

-[Tobias Heindel](https://keybase.io/heindel) holds a PhD in computer science.
+My full name is [Tobias Heindel](https://keybase.io/heindel).
+I hold a PhD in computer science.
 Supervisors, managers, hosts, and the like in chronological order have been:

 Peter Schroeder-Heister (Master's degree),
 Barbara König (PhD supervisor),